 - 1. Regulations under §645 pertaining to the duration of an election to treat certain revocable trusts as part of an estate. - 2.
 Final regulations under §§1014(f) and 6035 regarding basis consistency between estate and person acquiring property from decedent.
 Proposed and temporary regulations were published on March 4, 2016. - 3.
-Regulations under §2010 addressing whether gifts that are includible in the gross estate should be excepted from the special rule of § 20.2010-1(c).
+Regulations under §2010 addressing whether gifts that are includible in the gross estate should be excepted from the special rule of §20.2010-1(c).
 Proposed regulations were published on April 27, 2022. - 4.
 Regulations under §2032(a) regarding imposition of restrictions on estate assets during the six-month alternate valuation period.
 Proposed regulations were published on November 18, 2011. - 5.
 Final regulations under §2053 regarding the deductibility of certain interest expenses and amounts paid under a personal guarantee, certain substantiation requirements, and the applicability of present value concepts in determining the amount deductible.
 Proposed regulations were published on June 28, 2022. - 6.
-Regulations under §20.2056A-2 for qualified domestic trust elections on estate tax returns, updating obsolete references. - 7.
-Regulations under §2632 providing guidance governing the allocation of generation-skipping transfer (GST) exemption in the event the IRS grants relief under §2642(g), as well as addressing the definition of a GST trust under §2632(c), and providing ordering rules when GST exemption is allocated in excess of the transferor's remaining exemption. - 8.
-Final regulations under §2642(g) describing the circumstances and procedures under which an extension of time will be granted to allocate GST exemption.
-Proposed regulations were published on April 17, 2008. - 9.
+Guidance regarding amounts qualifying as distributions of income exempt from estate tax under §2056A. - 7.
+Regulations under §20.2056A-2 for qualified domestic trust elections on estate tax returns, updating obsolete references. - PUBLISHED 08/21/24 in FR as REG-119683-24 (FILED 08/20/24). - 8.
+Regulations under §2632 providing guidance governing the allocation of generation-skipping transfer (GST) exemption in the event the IRS grants relief under §2642(g), as well as addressing the definition of a GST trust under §2632(c), and providing ordering rules when GST exemption is allocated in excess of the transferor's remaining exemption. - 9.
+Regulations under §2642 regarding the redetermination of the inclusion ratio on the sale of an interest in a trust for GST exemption purposes. - 10.
 Final regulations under §2801 regarding the tax imposed on U.S. citizens and residents who receive gifts or bequests from certain expatriates.
-Proposed regulations were published on September 10, 2015. - 10.
-Regulations under §6011 identifying a transaction involving certain uses of charitable remainder annuity trusts as a listed transaction.
+Proposed regulations were published on September 10, 2015. - 11.
+Final regulations under §6011 identifying a transaction involving certain uses of charitable remainder annuity trusts as a listed transaction.
+Proposed regulations were published on March 25, 2024. - 12.
+Guidance updating the user fee for estate tax closing letters.

-Several of the items on the Plan are discussed in more detail below.
+Several of the items on the Plan (and on Plans from the last several years) are discussed in more detail below.